ono-midori/ono-midori.github.io/techs/libevent.md

     const struct sockaddr *sa2, int include_port);
 ```

 The `evutil_sockaddr_cmp()` function compares two addresses, and returns negative if `sa1` precedes `sa2`, 0 if they are equal, and positive if `sa2` precedes `sa1`.
 It works for `AF_INET` and `AF_INET6` addresses, and returns undefined output for other addresses.
-It’s guaranteed to give a total order for these addresses, but the ordering may change between Libevent versions.
+It's guaranteed to give a total order for these addresses, but the ordering may change between Libevent versions.

 If the `include_port` argument is false, then two sockaddrs are treated as equal if they differ only in their port.
 Otherwise, sockaddrs with different ports are treated as unequal.